 Geometric sans serif fonts

-These sans serifs are highly structured, geometric-looking fonts.
+These are arguably the most popular sans serifs fonts around and have been trending for years, with no sign of let up this year.
+They are highly structured, geometric-looking fonts with wide versatility.
 Stroke weight is usually pretty consistent all-round, and the form of each letter is built around a clear geometry.

-Futura Now, an update of the legendary geometric font Futura, was designed in 2011 by Monotype
+Futura Now, an update of the legendary geometric font Futura, was designed by Monotype

 Humanist sans serif fonts